cecton/blog/content/posts/unwrapping-options-and-results-part1.md

 Finally the `bail()` macro is handy when you want to return immediately an error.
 This is kinda like `return Err(...)`.
-We will talk about it in the next part of this blog post serie.
+We will talk about it in the next part of this blog post series.

 Let's now fix our previous example using `anyhow`: